NC State Extension Publications

 At least three species of lady beetles are known to feed on citrus whitefly crawlers and nymphs, but they are seldom numerous enough to effect real control.
 A tiny wasp, Encarsia lahorensis, has been introduced into several states, including NC, to help control citrus whiteflies.
 Lacewing larvae are also known to eat whiteflies.

 Insecticides can be applied any time citrus whiteflies are noticed.
 Sprays should be directed to the undersides of the leaves.
 Horticultural oils are effective when timed correctly and with several applications.
-Oils do less harm to beneficial insects than pyrethroids such as Talstar, Tame, or some of the homeowner tree and shrub products that contain cyfluthrin, bifenthrin, and resmethrin (although pyrethroids, themselves, are also effective).
+Oils do less harm to beneficial insects than pyrethroids such as Talstar, Tame, or some of the homeowner tree and shrub products that contain cyfluthrin, bifenthrin, and resmethrin (although pyrethroids, themselves, are also effective.
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams). ).
 Horticultural oils also have the advantage of killing and hastening the weathering away of sooty mold fungis.
 Some of the systemic insecticides containing imidacloprid (Merit and Bayer Advanced) or dinotefuran (Safari and GreenLight Tree and Shrub with Safari) are also effective when used properly.

 Lacewing larva